 In the post-war years, many Australians dedicated their lives to the ideals of the movement and were active internationally, some of them working out of the MRA world conference centre in Caux, Switzerland.
 In 1955, MRA sponsored a delegation of Members of Parliament and ex-servicement to Japan, meeting the Prime Minister to seek reconciliation.
 The visit paved the way for further parliamentary visits, and was credited with smoothing the path to establishing Japan’s 1957 post-war trade treaty with Australia.

-In 1956, Melbourne industrialist Cecil Mackay donated his family home for the use of MRA.
+In 1956, Melbourne industrialist Cecil McKay donated his family home for the use of MRA.
 At the time of this gift, MRA became incorporated as a not-for-profit company.
 The house, ‘Armagh,’ serves as the Australia-Pacific Centre for Initiatives of Change, and hosts many visitors from within and beyond the IofC community.

 Extensions to Armagh in the 1970s enabled the centre to host residential training courses.
 Initially a programme of ‘Studies in Effective Living’ was run for young people of the Asia-Pacific region.
 Now ‘Life Matters’ workshops complement other training and personal development activities for local and international participants.